taskcluster/taskcluster-provisioning-simulator/README.md

 The options to the constructor are:
  * `logging` -- if true (the default), log messages about events to the console

+Simulators run in three phases: ramp-up, simulation, and ramp-down.
+The intent of these phases is to allow the system to reach equilibrium (ramp-up) and to verify that the system quiesces (ramp-down).
+Data is stored only for the simulation phase.

 To implement a simulator, extend the `Simulator` class in `sims/mysimulator.js` and implement a constructor which sets:

  * `this.rampUpTime`